 I wanted to be able to shop around for the best prices online while still paying for the ticket using my foreign credit card.

-Sites like Orbitz, Travelocity, CheapoAir and others are great for booking international flights, but when it comes to domestic flights in China, tickets are always far more expensive than what they should be.
+Sites like Orbitz, Travelocity, CheapoAir and others are great for booking international flights, but when it comes to domestic flights in China, using their booking service often results in tickets being far more expensive than what they should be.

 Thankfully, over the past few years, buying China airline tickets (and getting prices like a local would) has become easier and easier.